samelyuk/volvo-rti-retrofit/README.md

 ## What is now working:
 - OpenAuto Pro with Bluetooth and internal audio player, hands-free calling, 15 band equalizer, etc.
-- Android Auto
+- Android Auto Wireless
-- The buttons on the steering wheel, including RTI buttons.
+- Original display via serial video
 - Opening and closing the display using buttons Enter+Back.
 - Changing the display brightness, using buttons Next+Yes/No.
+- The buttons on the steering wheel, including RTI buttons.

 ## Future works:
 - Add the rear camera
 - Add OBD info